 The Community Drug Strategy is actively working to:

-- Improve community health and address drug-related issues by increasing public awareness of drug use and misuse as a health issue, by providing a range of services including treatment and harm reduction, and encouraging a developmental asset building approach to prevention and community development.
+- Improve community health and address drug-related issues by increasing public awareness of substance use as a health issue by providing a range of services, including treatment and harm reduction, and encouraging a developmental asset building approach to prevention and community development.

 - Encourage partnerships among municipal government, academia, legal, health and human services sectors, the private sector, and the community to share the responsibility for the development and implementation of substance-related strategies and responses.

 - Ensure ongoing monitoring and evaluation of this strategy.